seanox/virtual-environment/startup/README.md

 # Startup
-Startup is a simple background launcher for batch scripts.
+Startup is a small background launcher for batch scripts.

-The program expects in the current working directory or in the program directory a batch file of the same name with the file extension cmd that it starts with a hidden console window and then waits until the end of the batch script.
+The program looks for a batch file with the same name and the `.cmd` extension in the current working directory or in the program directory.
+It starts this batch script in a hidden console window and waits until the script has finished.

-Renaming the startup program also changes the expected name of the batch script.
+Renaming the Startup executable also changes the expected name of the batch script.

-Command-line arguments are supported and passed to the batch script.
+Command-line arguments are supported and passed through to the batch script.

 # System Requirement
 - Microsoft Windows 10 or higher